Aqsa-K/Deploying-Python-Server-on-AWS/README.md

 That is, your run.py file should start running, it should be executed by this step

-Check that the process has actually started
+Check that the process has actually started:
 ```
 ps -ef
 ```
 This should display all the processes currently running on the AWS machine

-You can also check the running instances of only run.py process
+You can also check the running instances of only run.py process:
 ```
 ps ax | grep run.py
 ```

-To check program output, open the nohup.out file
+To check program output, open the nohup.out file:
 ```
 sudo tail -f nohup.out
 ```

-To kill a process, use the process number
+To kill a process, use the process number:
 ```
 ps ax | grep run.py
 ```